microsoft/FluidFramework/packages/dds/merge-tree/REFERENCEPOSITIONS.md

    3. Delete the old reference and create a new one with the returned values
 4. Remote clients, on receiving the op, call `Client.getContainingSegment` followed by `Client.getSlideToSegment` on the result.
 Call `Client.createLocalReferencePosition` with the result to create a `SlideOnRemove` reference.
+5. If there is a dependency on the comparison of reference positions (such as the index in IntervalCollections) must listen to the `beforeSlide` and `afterSlide` events on `IReferencePositionEvents`.
+When slide occurs the relative position of references may have changed.

 ### Implementation Notes